 What are some of the accomplishments made by FSS Participants?

-Any individual who is a resident of public housing or receiving housing subsidy through Section 8 is eligible to enroll into the Family Self-Sufficiency Program.
+Any individual who is a resident of public housing or receiving housing subsidy through Housing Choice Voucher is eligible to enroll into the Family Self-Sufficiency Program.
 These individuals must also be in compliance with their local Housing Authority as well as other community support agencies.

 FSS is offered to all families who meet the eligibility criteria without regard to race, color, religion, sex, handicap, familial status, or national origin in accordance with federal fair housing and equal opportunity laws.